paritytech/smart-bench/launch/README.md

 The environment is created as Docker Image (by default named and tagged as `smart-bench:latest`) which leverages multi-stage Docker builds.
 Helper scripts available in this directory streamline operations to build ([build.sh](./build.sh)) and run ([run.sh](./run.sh)) of the image.

-At the first stage of docker build, based upon `docker.io/paritytech/ci-linux:production` as rust enabled compilation env, smart-bench software is being compiled from current sources (this git repository).
+At the first stage of docker build, based upon `docker.io/paritytech/ci-unified:bullseye-1.74.0` as rust enabled compilation env, smart-bench software is being compiled from current sources (this git repository).
 Resulting binary is copied into second stage / final docker image based on `ubuntu:20.04` image where also other dependencies are configured and installed.

 Final image consists of few pieces that are integrated into it:
-- `polkadot`, `zombienet` and `polkadot-parachain` pre-compiled binaries taken from offical releases
+- `polkadot`, `polkadot-parachain` and `zombienet` pre-compiled binaries taken from offical releases
 - `moonbeam` binary provided by custom release created on [this fork](https://github.com/karolk91/moonbeam) (custom fork was required to enable dev rpc module which is not supported by offical releases)
 - pre-compiled smart contracts available within this repository at [contracts](../contracts/) dir
 - [entrypoint.sh](./entrypoint.sh) script that orchestrates running of the above to eventually receive benchmarking results from `smart-bench` itself.
 The script accepts set of parameters to be passed as-is to `smart-bench` app.
 It runs zombienet as a background job and starts smart-bench while providing it with correct parameters to reach to zombienet nodes.